 By 2013, however, J.P.
 Beaumont finally begins singing a different tune.
 “People who know me well understand that I had to be dragged kicking and screaming into the computer age, first protesting the existence of cell phones and then trying to cling to a typewriter when Seattle PD was switching over to computers,” he explains in Second Watch.
 “So the idea that I would fall in love with my iPad was not exactly a foregone conclusion, but when Kelly and Scott teamed up to give me one for Father’s Day this year, I was hooked.”

 In Until Proven Guilty, J.P.
 Beaumont’s regular hangout is a bar called the Doghouse.
 By Breach of Duty, the establishment has been replaced by the Hurricane Café.
-“The old Doghouse catered to working class folks – neighborhood secretaries and salesmen during the day,” he explains.
+“The old Doghouse catered to working class folks – neighborhood secretaries and salesmen during the day,” he recalls.
 “I had heard rumors that the new place appealed to a far younger and much hipper clientele.”
 As the series of novel continue into the twenty-first century, the changes within Seattle become even more noticeable to the aging detective, who has by then left the Seattle Police Department to work for the Attorney General’s Special Homicide Investigation Team.

 Throughout the narratives, J.P.
 Beaumont regularly visits Seattle landmarks for both personal and professional reasons.
 In the first novel alone, Beaumont catches a movie at the Cinerama – noting the nearby Fourth and Blanchard Building, better known as the Darth Vader building – walks along the Alaska Way waterfront before hiking up the Pike Street Hillclimb to Pike Place Market, dines at the restaurant on top of the Space Needle, and gets married in Myrtle Edwards Park, which stretches along Elliott Bay.